 Overview

-Customer join timeout sets the maximum time users have to join a web call before it’s automatically terminated.
+Customer Join Timeout sets the maximum time users have to join a web call before it’s automatically terminated.
 This parameter helps you optimize call success rates by accounting for real-world connection challenges.

 You’ll learn to: